 It gives you the peace of mind that you're in the clear in all legal matters.

 Soundstripe isn't like other stock music sites offering royalty free music to content creators.
 We not only focus on offering our customers the highest quality tracks and sound effects, but we also use a licensing model that's truly one-of-a-kind.

-The vast majority of royalty free music sites run on a pay-per-track basis - meaning that you have to pay a small fee for every music track you buy.
-Sure, it isn't a huge deal to whip out your credit card every time you need to purchase royalty free music, but if you could do without all that hassle, wouldn't you?
+The vast majority of royalty free music sites run on a pay-per-track basis, meaning you have to pay a small fee for every track you buy.
+Sure, it isn't a huge deal to whip out your credit card every time you need to purchase music...
+But if you could do without the hassle, wouldn't you?

-Soundstripe really designed their platform to be as easy as possible to use so you can actually have fun finding royalty free music for your videos.
-To achieve this we decided to set up our service as a subscription.
+We designed our platform to be as easy as possible so you can actually have fun finding music for your videos.
+To achieve this, we decided to set up our service as a subscription.
 You simply sign up for a Monthly or Annual subscription and you're good to go.

-Basically, we're like Netflix, but for royalty free music.
+Basically, we're like the Netflix of royalty free music.
 Your subscription covers unlimited downloads of whatever music catches your fancy.
-Upgrade to a Premium membership and you'll have access to a ton of other bonus like sound effects and early-access to our newest tracks.
+Upgrade to a Premium membership and you'll have access to bonus features like sound effects and early-access to new tracks.

 When you're ready to check out our Music Library, head on over to the Sign Up page and you'll be moments away from having unlimited access to some of the best royalty free music.